South Africa: Should I hold on to you or let go?

 that my heart still beats,

-With something beyond it's mechanics of survival,
+With something beyond its mechanics of survival,

 the rush of life's blood, and the rhythm of breathing.